MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 - **D: Dependency Inversion principle**
   - It is one of the many ways to achieve Inversion of Control, but one of the most commonly used ones.
 The main idea is to introduce abstraction, between the high-level modules, where the business logic resides, and the low-level classes, where are entities, and utility classes lie.
 So high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 And the abstractions should not depend on details.
 Details should depend on abstractions.

+## Brooks law

+Brooks's law is an observation about software project management according to which "adding manpower to a late software project makes it later".

+The main factors that explain why it works this way:

+1. It takes some time for the people added to a project to become productive.
+Brooks calls this the "ramp-up" time.
+Software projects are complex engineering endeavors, and new workers on the project must first become educated about the work that has preceded them; this education requires diverting resources already working on the project, temporarily diminishing their productivity while the new workers are not yet contributing meaningfully.
+Each new worker also needs to integrate with a team composed of several engineers who must educate the new worker in their area of expertise in the code base, day by day.
+In addition to reducing the contribution of experienced workers (because of the need to train), new workers may even make negative contributions, for example, if they introduce bugs that move the project further from completion.
+2. Communication overhead increases as the number of people increases.
+Due to the combinatorial explosion, the number of different communication channels increases rapidly with the number of people.
+Everyone working on the same task needs to keep in sync, so as more people are added they spend more time trying to find out what everyone else is doing.
+3. Adding more people to a highly divisible task, such as cleaning rooms in a hotel, decreases the overall task duration (up to the point where additional workers get in each other's way).
+However, other tasks including many specialties in software projects are less divisible; Brooks points out this limited divisibility with another example: while it takes one woman nine months to make one baby, "nine women can't make a baby in one month".

 ## Spring containers

 The container will create the objects, wire them together, configure them, and manage their complete life cycle from creation to destruction.
 The Spring container uses Dependency Injection, to manage the components that make up the application.
 These objects are called Spring Beans.
 The container gets its instructions by reading the configuration metadata.
 The metadata can be XML, java annotations or java code.